What is Black Tar Heroin?

 How can black tar heroin addiction be treated?

-Effective treatment for black tar heroin addiction involves medication-assisted treatment options, including methadone or buprenorphine, behavioral therapy, and support from healthcare providers, friends, and family.
+Treatment includes medication-assisted treatment (MAT) with methadone, buprenorphine, or naltrexone, comprehensive behavioral therapy, and support systems.
+Detoxification under medical supervision is often the first step.
 It is vital to tailor treatment plans to the specific needs of each individual.

 What are the withdrawal symptoms of black tar heroin?